TheCodeifier/Totomeimas/README.md

 # Totomeimas
-Totomeimas is a CLI based learning platform in which students of schools can keep track of their profiles and lastly Totomeimas makes use of the Single Resonsibility Pattern.
+Totomeimas is a CLI based learning platform in which students of schools can keep track of their profiles and lastly Totomeimas makes use of the Single Responsibility Pattern.